hgtonight/Vanilla-Plugins/CategoryImages/README.txt

 Category Images
 ===============

-A Vanilla Forums plugin that provides a specific category icon an icon in the discussions and category view.
+A Vanilla Forums plugin that provides a specific category icon.
 A special thanks to digihub for the idea.

 It is released under the GPLv3 and may be released under a different license with permission.